The Best Louisiana Auto Insurance Company

 State Farm is also one of the only companies on the list to offer ridesharing coverage to Uber and Lyft drivers, so you should definitely get a quote from here if you plan on working for one of these companies.

 State Farm did well in both J.D.
 Power and Consumer Reports’ surveys, though J.D.
-Power rated it slightly behind GEICO in terms of claims handling.
+Power rated lower in terms of claims handling.
 Still, you shouldn’t have to worry about any problems when the time comes to file a claim.

 Progressive gave us what was far and away our most affordable quote at $211 per month, and it is known for its low prices, making it one of the first stops for those in the hunt for affordable auto insurance.
 But its deductible options are limited compared to its competitors.